odintheprotector/ctf-writeup/miraiCTF/forensic.md

 Hi, it's me Odin.
-Yesterday me and my team World Wide Flag have a competition in MiraiCTF and I'm very happy that we got 3rd place.
+Yesterday me and my team World Wide Flag have a competition in MireaCTF and I'm very happy that we got 3rd place.
 Moreover, I solved all forensic challenges, and now it's writeup for them.

 ## Optography:
 - For this challenge, they gave me a .vmem file, and we will use volatility3 for analysing it: